Real-time distributed firewall

 1. If you want to use full-fledged DisWall then you need to register on diswall.stream, confirm e-mail and copy credentials from our mail to /etc/diswall/diswall.conf.

-2. This step maybe is most important.
-Open /usr/bin/diswall_init.sh with your preferred text editor and check all autogenerated rules for iptables that are in this file.
+3. This step maybe is most important if you already have some firewall configuration.
+Run diswall -e it will open autogenerated rules for nftables/iptables with your preferred text editor.
+Check that config.
 You can add some other rules to allow all connections from your home or office IPs no matter what to be sure that if something goes wrong you can connect to your server via SSH and correct things.

-Only after these steps you can enable and start diswall service (sudo systemctl enable --now diswall).
+Ideally, only after these steps you should enable and start diswall service (sudo systemctl enable --now diswall).

 Options and features